CSS Hover

 button{transition: background-color 0.7s ease-out;}

-However, if you want to change only the background color in the transition property, make sure you always use “background-color” instead of “background”.
-Otherwise, it may not work in all browsers.
+However, if you want to change only the background color in the transition, make sure you always use background-color

 /* Good practice */